JasselD/JasselNotes/DSA revision/Insertion Sort.md

-- Insertion Sort is a simple sorting algorithm that works similar to the way you sort playing cards in u
+- Insertion Sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a sorted and an unsorted part
+- Values from the unsorted part